 HEALTH: Lastly, members are encouraged to engage in regular physical activity via running, walking, or bicycling.

 For each activity, members are encouraged to fill out this Activity Log to log their actions and track the cumulative contributions of the church.
 This program is designed to include everyone – even if you may have physical limitations of some kind.

-The capstone to our month of service will be a congregational 5K run/walk/bike at George Bush Park in West Houston on April 24, at 1:00pm.
+The capstone to our month of service will be a congregational 5K run/walk/bike at Sergeant J.R.
+Hatch Park in West Houston on July 2, 2022, at 9 am.

 Service Opportunities by Region

 Ambition: Blackout the board with 25 Acts of Kindness

 What qualifies as an activity for the Triple 5K initiative?

 Any community service opportunity that logs hours, any meal prepared or served to individuals in need, any isolated act of kindness to better someone else or your community, and any exercise involving running/walking/cycling any distance.
 Fill out Survey to log any qualifying activity.

 How long does filling out the Activity Log Survey take?